 Starting a Business and Selecting an Entity in San Diego

-What’s the difference between an LLC, an S-Corporation and a C-Corporation?
+What’s the difference between an LLC, S Corporation or C Corporation?
 Why shouldn’t we just go with an LLC, download some forms and get to work?
 The choice of your business entity is a lot more than just forming some company so that you can go make money.
 The primary purpose of your business entity is to provide protections for you, your home, your spouse and your personal assets.
 A business entity is a shield – it is in place to allow you to separate your personal property and bank accounts from your new business.
 If you are in business, sooner or later liabilities will arise.
 They can come out of something as simple as a periodic cash flow challenge, or something as substantial as an employee dispute or a lawsuit brought by a customer or vendor.

 But which entity should you select?
 What are the advantages and disadvantages of each form of entity?
 There is not enough room here to thoroughly cover these questions, nor is it possible to apply the law to your unique business circumstances.
 However, it is good for you to begin to think about how you will be conducting business and how it will grow, so that you are better prepared to have conversations with our experienced business attorneys and ultimately select a corporate structure that fits your business model.